waoru3/crispy-couscous/docs/SpotV3/07_spot_account_trade.md

 - Only the master account is allowed to add uid; sub-accounts cannot access
 - Only strategy groups under the current master account can be operated; cross-master-account operations are not allowed

-## Delete uid to STP strategy group[​](https://www.mexc.com/api-docs/spot-v3/spot-account-trade#delete-uid-to-stp-strategy-group "Direct link to Delete uid to STP strategy group")
+## Delete uid to STP strategy group

 > request